Team Information 2021 Event

 Security - as these areas are all accessible to the public, please arrange for any personal belongings to be looked after.
 To reduce the security risks, it is important that teams monitor their Team Base regularly during the day and that they report any suspicious bags or packages immediately to a Rotarian Steward.

-Rubbish – whilst some wheelie bins will be provided, the amount of rubbish which the teams have generated in the past has caused us real problems, so would teams please take the majority of their rubbish away with them, particularly any large items and would they also ensure that rubbish placed in the bins is compacted as far as possible.
+Rubbish – whilst a small number of wheelie bins may be provided, the amount of rubbish which the teams have generated in the past has caused us real problems, so we are now asking that teams please take ALL their rubbish away with them when they leave at the end of the day.
+We will provide some black bags for this purpose, but advise teams to bring their own black bags as well.

 6 The Challenge